- Pets and Animals

 Drawing a Carriage

-A hippopotamus provides a stable, if not comfortable, perch for humans or animals.
+A hippopotamus provides a stable, if not comfortable, perch for humans or animals such as apes or moneys.
 You can still see a trainer ride a hippo at the Grand Cirque Royal circus.
 And a hippo with full tack with the Circus Sarrasani (1911).
 However I don't think it was at all wise to let kids get on the back of one, like in the poster below which is based on a photograph.

 Well Known Circus Hippos

 - The John Robinson Circus toured the Untied States with a hippo called Congo.